TrellixVulnTeam/Web-app_1JSN/README.md

 ## CI/CD

-Any commit into master or main branch with kick off a "GitHub Action" to deploy to Vercel.
+Any commit into master or main branch with kick off a "GitHub Action" to deploy to Firebase.
 The actions will:

-1. Update the database with latest migration.
-Revert the migration to test rollback.
-Re-apply the latest migration

-2. Seed the database

-3. Deploy to Vercel.
+1. Deploy to Firebase.
 Check the action log to view the deployed site.